Subsidy Library

 Where you can use this item

-You can only use this item with support from Catchment Sensitive Farming in areas target or on-farm anaerobic digestate stores or lagoons.
+You can only use this item with support from Catchment Sensitive Farming:

 Before you start any work, you must get advice from the Environment Agency to check what’s required as new and significantly altered stores will have to meet the silage, slurry and agricultural fuel oil (SSAFO) regulations 2010.